 Having an IR Thermometer is a great investment for grilled pizza.
 It takes immediate temperature of the surface (pizza stone) and does so quickly.
 It is also a great tool for temping cast iron pans and other surfaces.
 The Thermoworks Industrial IR Gun is an amazing investment.
 It works fast and is easy to use.

 One easy way to get a great pizza dough is to call your favorite pizza shop to ask if they sell pre-made dough, or just pick one up at the grocery store.
-But for those who love to make their own dough, this pizza dough recipe from Chef Billy Parisi is awesome and easy to make, it just requires time.
+But for those who love to make their own dough, this pizza dough recipe is easy to make, it just requires time.
 No matter which option, starting with a great dough is key to grilled pizza.

 Another favorite resource for homemade dough is Ken Forkish, Northwest guru of wood fired pizza and owner of Ken’s Artisan Pizza in Portland.
 Ken’s book, The Elements of Pizza, is an incredible resource for the pizza lover, and has some foolproof dough recipes in it.
 If you are doing pizzas on the grill a lot, this book is worth every dollar.